jemmy512/book-notes/linux/linux-proc.md

         return prev;
     }

     /* 3.
-Check a recently used CPU as a potential idle candidate: */ recent_used_cpu = p->recent_used_cpu;
+Check a recently used CPU: shared cache, idle, capacity fit */ recent_used_cpu = p->recent_used_cpu;
     p->recent_used_cpu = prev;
     if (recent_used_cpu != prev